Walker-Xin/tutorial/second_year/talk/outline.md

 ### Ray Tracing

 What comes next is technically all computation and zero physics.
 To simulate the look of a black hole, or really its accretion disk, we need to solve the geodesic equation for photons emitted by the disk.
 Simulating all of the photons emitted by the disk wastes a lot of resource, as not all of them will reach the observer.
 Instead, we trace photons backwards from the observer to the disk.
 If we are only interested in the shape of the image, we can imagine a uniform disk emitting photons of the same energy.
-This is a simplification, but it is a good starting point.
+The observer can be treated as a plane at a large distance away that is perpendicular to the vector pointing from the observer to the black hole.
+We then fire photons from different locations on the plane and see if they hit the disk.
+By collecting the photons that hit the disk, we can then form an image of the disk.

+## Scientific Value

+But you ask what is the point of all this?
+Beside the coolness of simulating a literal black hole on your personal computer, there are a lot of scientific value in modelling space time and ray tracing photons.
+Instead of visualising the BH, we could generate a simulated spectrum of the photons and compare this with what we observe from telescopes.
+The shape of the spectrum is affected by the gravitational redshift, which ultimately depends on the parameters of the BH.
+The spectrum hence serves as a tool to measure the properties of the BH.

+## Concluding Remarks

+We have undergone a journey that started with the simple Newton's laws and Euler methods and progressed all the way to simulating some of the most extreme objects in the universe.
+There are two key messages that unpin this journey.
+The first one, being the more philosophical, is that physical theories often share common features where similar mathematical structures are observed.
+The second one, being more practical, is the interplay between the power of computation and the power of human wisdom.
+While the computer can solve some of the immediate problems by brute force, ingenuity of us scientists is often what prevails in solving the most difficult problems.
+We have seen ChatGPTs excelling in casual conversation, but it scientific reasoning is still lackluster.
+Perhaps what we discussed today is a good example of how human wisdom is still essential, and it is certainly my hope that this will remain true for a long time to come.